FlyhighAgent/FlyhighAgent/README.md

-- 👋 Hi, I’m @FlyhighAgent
+- 👋 Hi, I’m Ary
-- 👀 I’m interested in ... learning
+- 👀 I’m interested in ... learning new things
 - 🌱 I’m currently learning ... coding
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-- 😄 Pronouns: ... she / her
+- 😄 Pronouns: ... she / her / hers
 - ⚡ Fun fact: ...
 8

 <!---